fbpx

 Course format:

-You will practice speaking in weekly 30-minute online sessions led by an experienced instructor, with a maximum of 3-6 other participants.
-In order to get to know all of your classmates, your conversation time will vary between the first or second 30-minute time-slot of the hour you registered for.
+For the first five weeks of the class, you will practice speaking in weekly 30-minute online sessions led by an experienced instructor, with a maximum of 3-6 other participants.
+To get to know all of your classmates, your conversation time will vary between the first or second 30-minute time slot of the hour you registered for.
 You should be available for either.

 The live online sessions begin one week after the scheduled course start date to allow time to work through the first unit of learning material in preparation for the live conversation practice.